Anwar Zeb Khan

-Anwar Zeb Khan is a Pakistani politician who war the Provincial Minister of Khyber Pakhtunkhwa for Zakat Usher & Social Welfare Special Education and Women Empowerment, in office from 3 September 2020 to January 2023.
+Anwar Zeb Khan is a Pakistani politician who was the Provincial Minister of Khyber Pakhtunkhwa for Zakat Usher & Social Welfare Special Education and Women Empowerment, in office from 3 September 2020 to January 2023.
 He had been a member of the Provincial Assembly of Khyber Pakhtunkhwa from 27 August 2019 to 18 January 2023.

 Political career

-Khan contested 2019 Khyber Pakhtunkhwa provincial election on 20 July 2019 from constituency PK-100 (Bajaur-I) on the ticket of Pakistan Tehreek-e-Insaf.
+Khan contested the 2019 Khyber Pakhtunkhwa provincial election on 20 July 2019 from constituency PK-100 (Bajaur-I) on the ticket of Pakistan Tehreek-e-Insaf.
 He won the election by the majority of 1,176 votes over the runner up Waheed Gul of Jamaat-e-Islami Pakistan.
 He garnered 12,951 votes while Gul received 11,775 votes.
-He was inducted into Khyber Pakhtunkhwa Cabinet on 3rd September 2020.
+He was inducted into Khyber Pakhtunkhwa Cabinet on 3 September 2020.